Supporting different screensize with Android with resource selectors and device independent pixels

 Therefore it is recommended never to use fix-sized dimensions.

-The unit of measurement which should be used is dp (which is the same as dip but shorter).
+The unit of measurement which should be used is

-dp refers to the onebase line of an Android device, e.g. 320x480 with 160dpi (dots per inch), which was the size of the first Android device (G1).
-This size is also known as mdpi (medium dots per inch).
+refers to the onebase line of an Android device, e.g. 320x480 with 160dpi (dots per inch), which was the size of the first Android device (G1).
+This size is also known as mdpi (medium dots per inch).If you specify the size in

-If the unit should be scale with text preference settings of the user, use the sp unit of measurement.
-This unit is similar to dp, but it is also scaled by the user preference settings for font size.
+unit of measurement.
+This unit is similar to dp, but it is also scaled by the user preference settings for font size.The Android API frequently requires that you specify a size in pixel and does not accept

-You can use the following method to calculate the right amount of pixels for a dimension specified indp.
+into actual pixels.You can use the following method to calculate the right amount of pixels for a dimension specified in

-public int convertToPixelFromDp(int input) {
+.public int convertToPixelFromDp(int input) {

 // Get the screen's density scale